Garamond

 Claude Garamond (1480-1561) was a French publisher and type designer whose designs are the basis for many modern Garamond versions.
 Others are based on designs of Jean Jannon, a French printer who was also inspired by Garamond’s work.
 Over the years, their designs have inspired many foundries.

-At the beginning for the 20th century ATF, Monotype and D. Stempel AG released new revisions.
+At the beginning of the 20th century ATF, Monotype and D. Stempel AG released new revisions.
 ITC Garamond was designed in 1975 by Tony Stan for the International Typeface Corporation.
 Robert Slimbach created the Adobe version in 1989.

 Trivia